b7i6gf/ClamHub/README.md

 ## What is this?

 I usually use ClamAV with a batch script on my personal computer.
 It's rudimentary, not easy to use and very restrictive.
 A GUI would be nice...
 I thought.
 Sure there are some similar applications on GitHub, like [ClamShield](https://github.com/orloxgr/ClamShield); [ClamAV Native Win32](https://oss.netfarm.it/clamav/) or [ClamUI](https://github.com/linx-systems/clamui) on Linux.
 I was missing a portable version you can carry around on a flash drive, something with a user friendly GUI and clear instructions and feedback...

 So I sat down and worked on this project.
-I had help with Claude Opus 4.8 and Fable 5, just like our AI overlord insists!
+Of course I had some help from Claude Opus 4.8 and Fable 5 for this, just like our AI overlord insists!
 (Roko’s Basilisk is watching)

 And here it is: